WA Heavy Vehicle Accreditation (WAHVA) – JMH Training & Compliance

-Operators are required to incorporate these into their daily work practices.
+Operators are required to incorporate the three modules – Fatigue, Vehicle Maintenance, Dimension and Loading – into their daily work practices.

 There is one optional module -The Mass Management Module – which is only required to be undertaken if an operator wishes to operate within the Accredited Mass Management Scheme (AMMS).